Skip to content

 Terminal window

-Never check the production key into git.
+Never check the production key into git, and never reuse the dev key.
 See data protection for the secrets-management patterns.

 2. Configure password policy to your compliance needs